 The SanDisk iXpand Go is unlike most other flash drives you’ll come across.
 That’s because of the swivel design, which features USB Type-A and Lightning connectors.
 Yes, you can plug the iXpand Go directly into your iPhone or iPad.

 Using the iXpand Drive app, you can transfer files back and forth between your iPhone and the iXpand Go.
-You can also use the app’s built-in camera viewfinder to directly save photos and videos onto the flash drive.
+You can also use the app’s built-in camera viewfinder to save photos and videos onto the flash drive directly.

 The SanDisk iXpand Go is available with 128 and 256GB of storage.